tamershahin/grails-redis-flexible-cache/README.md

 During the AST tranformation these will be replaced with the `$` character and will evaluate correctly during runtime as `redisFlexibleCacheService.evictCache("${book.title}:${book.id}"){...}`.

-This kind of evaluation is the same of ( and realized thanks to the example of): [redis-plugin-example]
+This kind of evaluation is the same of ( and realized thanks to the example of): [redis-plugin-example], take a look to the link for full details.

 If the compile succeeds but runtime fails or throws an exception, make sure the following are valid:
-  * Your key OR value is configured correctly.
+  * Your key is configured correctly.
   * The key uses a #{} for all variables you want referenced.

 If the compile does NOT succeed make sure check the stack trace as some validation is done on the AST transform for each annotation type: